 Carpenter Bees.
 Carpenter bees are large, hairy bees with over 500 species distributed worldwide.
 Their name comes from the fact that nearly all species build their nests in burrows in dead wood, bamboo, or structural timbers.

 Carpenter bees are traditionally considered solitary bees, though some species have simple social nests in which mothers and daughters may cohabit.
 However, even solitary species tend to be gregarious.
-There are two very different mating systems that appear to be common in carpenter bees, and often this can be determined simply by examining specimens of the males of any given species.
-Species in which the males have large eyes are characterized by a mating system where the males either search for females by patrolling, or by hovering and waiting for passing females, whom they then pursue.
-In the other type of mating system, the males often have very small heads, but there is a large, hypertrophied glandular reservoir in the mesosoma, which releases pheromones into the airstream behind the male while it flies or hovers.
+There are 2 very different mating systems that appear to be common in carpenter bees, and often this can be determined simply by examining specimens of the males of any given species.
+Species where the males have large eyes are characterized by a mating system where the males either search for females by patrolling, or by hovering and waiting for passing females.
+In the other type of mating system, the males often have very small heads, but there is a large, hypertrophied glandular reservoir in the mesosoma, which releases sex pheromones while it flies or hovers.
 The pheromone advertises the presence of the male to females.

 Carpenter bees are not true social insects as there is no division of labor, but many bees may occupy the same nesting burrow.
 The burrows typically are used year after year and can become rather extensive.
 Even though these are wood infesting insects, rarely do they do any significant damage to homes.
 Occasionally they can be bothersome to the homeowner because the males are especially aggressive and will fly up to and buzz in a person’s face; however, they are totally harmless, as male Hymenoptera do not have stingers.
 The sting of the female is quite painful, but she is much less aggressive.